 - 1 specific Chain from the Fixed Reference: Uses a sequence based alignment to superimpose the moving structures onto a specified chain on the Fixed Reference.

-- By Binding Site: The user selects a ligand on the fixed reference, and the surrounding binding site is aligned to the moving structures using Site-Motif (See methodoligies for more details)
+- By Binding Site: The user selects a ligand on the Fixed Reference, and the surrounding binding site is aligned to the moving structures using Site-Motif (See Methodologies for more details)

 A list of proteins in the workspace appears in the main panel.
-In this panel, choose Fixed Reference and Moving Structures, and subselect a chain for each, if aligning by chain (see 4, below).
+In this panel, choose Fixed Reference and Moving Structures, and subselect a chain or ligand for each, if aligning by chain or binding site, respectively (see 4, below).

 By default, the first entry is set as Fixed, and designated by the yellow pin.
 When selected as Fixed, the box under Moving will be inactive.
 To change this selection, select the pin next to the desired Fixed Reference protein.

 Choose one or more Moving Structures by selecting the boxes under the Moving Structures column.
 This box will turn green when selected.

 Once selections are made, the Superimpose button in the lower right will become active and show the number of proteins selected. (e.g. “Superimpose (3)” for a Fixed Reference and 2 Moving Structures).
 Click this button to superimpose the proteins and calculate RMSD values.
 The button will change to “calculating” as the process is being completed.